-The prices for oil and natural gas are subject to a variety of factors including: the demand for energy; the ability of OPEC+ to set and maintain production levels for oil; oil and gas production by non- OPEC+ countries; the decline rates for current production; global and domestic economic conditions, including currency fluctuations; political and economic uncertainty and sociopolitical unrest; cost of exporting, producing and delivering oil and gas; technological advances affecting energy consumption; weather conditions; the effect of worldwide energy conservation and greenhouse gas reduction measures; the continued impact of the COVID-19 pandemic; manufacturing demand and the availability of products and raw materials; and government regulations.
-In addition, historic supply routes of oil and gas have been disrupted as a direct and an indirect result of Russia's invasion of Ukraine.
+The prices for oil and natural gas are subject to a variety of factors including: the demand for energy; the ability of OPEC+ to set and maintain production levels for oil; oil and gas production by non-OPEC+ countries; the decline rates for current production; global and domestic economic conditions, including currency fluctuations; political and economic uncertainty and sociopolitical unrest; the cost of exporting, producing and delivering oil and gas; technological advances affecting energy consumption; weather conditions; the effect of worldwide energy conservation and greenhouse gas reduction measures; manufacturing demand and the availability of products and raw materials; and government regulations.
+In addition, historic supply routes of oil and gas have been disrupted as a direct and an indirect result of the war in Ukraine.
 International sanctions have also impacted the availability and pricing of Russian oil and gas on the international market.
 Any prolonged reduction in oil and natural gas prices would likely decrease the level of activity and expenditures in oil and gas exploration, development and production activities and, in turn, decrease the demand for the Company's services.